A Post-Election Message to the Body of Christ: Re-electing God to Heal a Nation

 By Mona Austin

-The voting process for Democrats was obscured by the last minute change of Press.
+The voting process for Democrats was obscured by the last minute change of Pres.
 Joe Biden deciding to hand the reigns for campaigning over to Harris with only a little more than 3 months to run.
-This gave the impression that the party was in disarray and it showed with voters delivery the popular vote to the Republicans and the Senate.
+This gave the impression that the party was in disarray and it showed with voters delivering the popular vote to the Republicans and the Senate.
 Democrats think the Republicans are poised to implement extreme policies that will thwart their values that are listed in two concerning documents, Agenda 47 and Project 2025.
 These concerns are not unmerited given the lived experiences of Americans during the first Trump Administration.
 But it is important for the Body of Christ to remember that whether it is an election, natural disaster or any calamity, disappointments and trials are designed to strengthen us.
 The Church collectively must open its doors to ushering in the healing the nation needs.

 In difficult times churches and ministries are called upon to serve in various ways.
 In this season there may be an increase of requests for the ministry of encouragement and counseling.
 Prepare to engage with every arm of ministry that is available.
 The Church must retain its identity to be a source of light in this moment of despair.
 The level of negative reactions to the election may require ministries to become a more active agent in helping people suffering from emotional trauma.
-While churches may not be equipped to offer formal psychological counseling, churches must be prepared to offer spiritual counsel and to direct people to the proper resources.
+While churches may not be equipped to offer formal psychological counseling, they must be prepared to offer spiritual counsel and to direct people to the proper resources.

 The clearly pronounced race and religion divide in this election must also be addressed.

 Instead of race relations in America evolving in churches our churches are devolving further into disunity over opposing political perspectives.
 Religious views about the outcome of the election are deeply polarized.
 The stronghold on The Church in America will not be absolved by the election of a new president.
 The Church has to be a neutral place of healing regardless of a person's political affiliation.
 Relying on a worldly system to heal conflicts born of spiritual problems takes the focus off of the essential duties of ministry.
-The blatant agenda of the religious right in this contest was to infuse a Christian worldview into public policy; Black liberals clearly were fighting to protect civil rights.
+The blatant agenda of the religious right in this contest was to infuse a Christian worldview into public policy; Black liberals clearly were fighting to protect civil rights and perpetuated a social justice agenda.
 In either case religious institutions must not lose focus on operating in their most organic, sacred roles.

 It is the cunning and sophisticated manipulation of Satan that would convince faith leaders to fight spiritual wars with carnal weapons.
 People of faith are surrendering to the notion that the solution to eliminating secularism in the government is to replace the current political system with a flawed vessel who has displayed opposition to those who vote against him.
+What is the church becoming in condoning the so called "lesser of two evils?"
+Certainly not a "moral compass."

 In observing the disconnect between the voting preferences between Black and White Christians, Pastor John Wesley of Alfred Street Baptist Church in Alexandria, VA posed a most relevant question to voters who supported Donald Trump: "What kind of Church do you want to be?"